Mineral Rich Vegetables: Our Encouraging Agricultural Research Results

 “We do not inherit the Earth from our ancestors.
 We borrow it from our children.” (attribution)

-“At Farmer Jones Farm,” Bob says, “we truly believe that we are caring for our land for the sake of future generations.
+“At The Chef's Garden,” Bob says, “we truly believe that we are caring for our land for the sake of future generations.
 We’re going beyond not harming it, instead doing our very best to leave it in much better condition than how we found the land.”

 Returning to traditional ways of caring for the soil can have enormous positive consequences.